Before you go, why not get a free pest control quote...

-Image via Flickr by dbgg1979
+Image via flickr by dbgg1979

 Little black ants are a common type of ant found in and around many American homes.
 If you see a trail of small dark-colored ants marching through your home, you likely have this species in the house.
-Learn more about little black ants so you can properly identify and exterminate them.
+Learn more about little black ants so you can adequately identify and exterminate them.

 Little black ants are just as they sound.
-These tiny insects measure just 1/16 inch in length.
-They're usually jet-black, though they can appear in shades of dark brown as well.
+These tiny insects measure only 1/16 inch in length.
+They’re usually jet-black, though they can appear in shades of dark brown as well.
 Little black ants have a shiny appearance when examined up close.

 You can find little black ants throughout the United States.
 They’re most common in the eastern and southern regions of the country.
 These ants prefer wooded areas, but they will also nest beneath rocks, logs, lumber, and bricks in suburban areas.
 When they nest in the soil, you’ll see a small crater of dirt around the opening.

 Little black ant colonies can contain many queens, making it more difficult to wipe them out.
-It takes just 10 days for eggs from these ants to hatch.
+It takes just ten days for eggs from these ants to hatch.
 When the nest is disturbed, the colony will relocate.

 Little black ants have a stinger, but it’s so small that it’s not effective against humans.
 The biggest problem with these insects is their ability to get into homes and their willingness to eat nearly anything they can find.
 These ants have strong jaws they can use to gather food.
 However, they can’t chew with them.
 Instead, they will feed on the liquid.
 Little black ants prefer honeydew from insects like aphids and mealybugs.
 However, they do not discriminate.
 They’re willing to consume most human foods.

 The best way to address an issue with little black ants is to seek help from an experienced exterminator.
-Since these ants have many queens and will readily relocate when bothered, you need to take a thorough approach to eradicate them from the home.
+Since these ants have many queens and will readily relocate when bothered, you need to take a thorough approach to eradicate them from home.

 A knowledgeable exterminator can help you get rid of little black ants in the home.
 The first step is confirming the identity of these ants.
-Many ant species look similar, and you won't be successful exterminating the pests if you misidentify them.
-Each ant species has its own preferences with regard to food.
-It's important to cater to this so you can place ant bait that the insects in your home will happily consume.
+Many ant species look similar, and you won’t be successful exterminating the pests if you misidentify them.
+Each ant species has its preferences with regard to food.
+It’s essential to cater to this so you can place ant bait that the insects in your home will happily consume.